Saltbush

 Children’s Cheering Carpet – Saltbush is an immersive and interactive journey through the culture and language of Aboriginal Australia.

-Saltbush is a plant that can be found throughout Australia in almost all Aboriginal lands, and so it represents a common thread between all the different nations of Australian Indigenous peoples.
-This shared idea acted as a point of inspiration for the narrative, contemporary painting, dance and instrumental music that were created by the Aboriginal artists in this production.
-These artistic forms were used as a means of interpreting the natural features of the landscape in an Indigenous mythological context.
+Saltbush is a plant that can be found across Australia, and so it represents a common thread between Indigenous nations and First Nations peoples.
+This shared idea acted as a point of inspiration for the narrative, contemporary painting, dance, and instrumental music created by First Nations artists.
+These artistic forms were used as a means of interpreting the natural features of the landscape.

-The narrative centres on the journey of two friends and their spiritual guide on foot as they cross Australian landscapes – river country, an urban landscape, desert and the sea.
-The journey is one of discovering the land, growing an understanding and acknowledging how it challenges or provokes personal journeys.
+Saltbush centres on the journey of two friends and their spiritual guide on foot as they cross Australian landscapes – river country, an urban landscape, desert, and the sea.
+The journey is one of discovering the land, growing an understanding, and acknowledging how it shapes and inspires personal journeys.

-TPO’s award winning artistry in multi-media theatre for young people is combined with the work of acclaimed professional Aboriginal artists Lou Bennett (music), Delwyn Mannix (visual art), Deon Hastie and Anna Balducci (choreography), Sasha Zahra (dramaturgy) under the artistic direction of former Come Out director Jason Cross and TPO director Davide Venturini.
+TPO’s award-winning artistry in multi-media theatre for young people is combined with the work of acclaimed First Nations artists working with members of the TPO company – composer Lou Bennett (Yorta Yorta/ Dja Dja Wurrung) with Spartaco Cortesi (Italy), visual artist Delwyn Mannix (Wangkangurru) with Digital Designer: Elsa Mersi & Rossano Monti (Italy), choreography Deon Hastie (Tjapukai) with Anna Balducci, Sasha Zahra (dramaturgy) with artistic direction of Insite Arts director Jason Cross and TPO director Davide Venturini.

-The recent tour of Saltbush to China in 2024 was generously supported by the Creative Australia International Travel Fund.
+The 2026 regional tour of Saltbush was generously supported by the Creative Australia Playing Australia Fund and presented in partnership with Arena Theatre Company.

 Performance History